afullerhouseatlantic/website/recommendations/entry-machines.md

 - Water-waster, the OPV dumps to the drip tray

 ## Manual Levers:
 Instead of using a pump to create pressure, lever machines use a  lever actuated piston.
 The machines on this list are all _direct levers_ which means that the user controls the force on the piston directly.
 Most on this list do not include a boiler.
+They tend to have a fairly steep learning curve compared to pump machines.

 > Note: for the manual levers that don’t include a milk steamer, you can froth milk by heating it up then frothing in a French press, using a spinny-thingy like a Nanofoamer, or buying the Bellman stovetop milk steamer.
 Whether that’s worth the price and effort for your workflow is up to you.

 ### **Flair** (Neo, Classic, Pro 2) ([$160 - $319](https://flairespresso.com/products/espresso-makers/))
-> The most affordable entry point to true espresso
+> The most affordable entry point to true espresso, but has a steep learning curve.

 #### Pros:
 - Highest espresso quality at its price range due to profiling ability